William Lehman (Florida politician)

 William M. Lehman (October 5, 1913 – March 16, 2005) was an American politician.
-He served in the United States Representative, representing Florida from 1973 until 1993.
+He served in the United States House of Representatives, representing Florida from 1973 until 1993.

 Early life

 Born in Selma, Alabama, Lehman graduated from Dallas Academy and Selma High School in 1930.
 He received a B.S. from the University of Alabama at Tuscaloosa in 1934 and attended Oxford University in 1965.
 He was a brother of Zeta Beta Tau.

 He was an auto dealer and a teacher at Miami Norland Junior High School in Miami, Florida, in 1963–1964, while also working as an instructor at Miami-Dade Junior College in 1965–1966.

 Political career

 He was a member of the Miami-Dade County School Board from 1966 to 1972, and was elected as a Democrat to the Ninety-third and to the nine succeeding Congresses, serving from January 3, 1973, to January 3, 1993.
 He was not a candidate for renomination to the One Hundred Third Congress in 1992.
 Segments of the area the seat occupied were folded into a district currently served by Debbie Wasserman Schultz.
 Serving as chair of the Miami-Dade county transportation subcommittee, he helped create the Metrorail and Tri-Rail systems.
 Other work includes the assisted creation of the trauma care center at Jackson Memorial Hospital.